YBKC CAMP INFORMATION

 Balfour's YBKC High School Summer Camp is structured to get your publication off to a fast start.
 We discuss every aspect of publication creation and provide your staff with time to put your plan into action.
 Our highly-trained speakers and staff are there every step of the way to brainstorm, facilitate, and encourage you on your journey to conceiving, collaborating, and integrating your ideas into a well-designed framework for a publication that will be remembered and treasured for a lifetime.

-Tuition includes overnight lodging (for resident campers), meals (lunch and dinner only for commuter campers), registration fee, supplies, prizes and more!
+Tuition includes overnight lodging (for high school campers), all meals but one (lunch and dinner only for middle school, day camp campers and lunch on Sunday, September 20 will be on your own on the Plaza), registration fee, supplies, prizes and more!

 For students that may require a refund after registration and payment due to scheduling conflicts, please know:

 Full refunds will be available through August 14.